Abhidyum/medical_ai_RAG/README.md

 # Nurse Joy: Your Personal Nurse

-Welcome to **Nurse Joy**, the intelligent medical chatbot system designed to provide answers to all your medical questions.
+Welcome to **Nurse Joy**, the intelligent medical chatbot system designed to provide reliable answers to all your medical questions.
 Trained on comprehensive medical books, Nurse Joy offers precise and insightful responses to enhance your understanding of medical topics.

 ## Introduction